ricardojoserf/ricardojoserf.github.io/_posts/2026-5-4-bacnetscan.md

 excerpt_separator: <!--more-->
 ---

-A command-line tool for discovering and fingerprinting BACnet devices on a network supporting **BACnet/IP** (UDP Who-Is probes) and **BACnet/SC** (TCP + TLS + mTLS detection), with concurrent subnet scanning and a combined summary report.
+A command-line tool for discovering and fingerprinting BACnet devices on a network supporting BACnet/IP (UDP Who-Is probes) and BACnet/SC (TCP + TLS detection), with concurrent subnet scanning and a combined summary report.

 <!--more-->

 <br>

 ---